huski-token-2025/huski-token/README.md

 ### 🧊 Stake Share

-Stake your \$HUSKI tokens to earn share points and gain access to exclusive game modes, lotteries, and multipliers.
+Stake your \$HUSKI tokens to earn and gain access to exclusive game modes, lotteries, and multipliers.

 * Stake to earn.
 * Unstake with penalties (because real degens diamond-hand).